Stress and Burnout

 Managing stress

-Stress is becoming the largest work-related case of illness.
+Stress is becoming the largest work-related cause of illness.
 Stress is a natural physical and psychological reaction to a perceived danger.
-Moderate levels of stress can be positive and help us accomplish certain actions (like taking an exam).
-And all of us experience periods of more intense stress at times for example because of a conflict at work, a separation or financial problems.
+Moderate levels of stress can be positive and help us accomplish certain things, like taking an exam for example.
+All of us experience periods of more intense stress at times.
 But prolonged stress might develop into a burnout or more serious anxiety issues.

 Managing stress can be achieved through working on work-life balance, hearth-coherence, breathing exercises, practicing mindfulness.
-Looking at our thought and belief systems and changing those is also important.
+Looking at our thought and belief systems and changing those are also important.

 Burnout diagnosis and treatment